PART OF THE ORANGE BITTERS SERIES

 I bet the bottles on the tables are Herdrich products such as Herdrich’s Holland Herb Bitters, Herdrich’s Alpenkrauter Magenstarkender Bitters, Herdrich’s Orange Tonic Bitters and Herdrich’s Burgundy Wine Bitters.
 I wish I could enlarge and make out the labels.

 The exterior pose, presumably of the Herdrich family is a man’s picture.
 It looks like something that you might see within Field and Stream which was founded in 1895.
-Every male in the picture is holding something including, what I believe are shotguns, rifles, fly fishing rods and a tuba!
+Every male in the picture is holding something including, what I believe are shotguns, rifles, fly fishing rods, and a tuba!
 One of the stern women has a broom.
-The pretty lass in front might be Fredericks new, very young wife, Stella Mae.
+The pretty lass in front might be Fredericks’s new, very young wife, Stella Mae.
 She was 28 and he was 55 at one point.
 I bet she knew how to keep ‘Papa’ home.

-Another fun bitters to look and learn about.
+Another fun bitters to look at and learn about.
 Every bottle has a story.
 Here, I wonder why Frederich and Stella sold their new 10-room house and Chicago and why Stella went to Alabama.
 Did Fred go with her?
 He died in Chicago.
 Maybe the recipe didn’t work here.